Slalom skateboarding: Disciplines

 Races can be done in dual format where the racing is a head-to-head match, or in a single lane format where the racer is only racing against the clock.
 There are five types of Slalom race formats: Super Giant Slalom, Giant Slalom, Hybrid Slalom (a.k.a.
 Special Slalom), Tight Slalom, and Banked Slalom.
 The Super Giant Slalom, or SuperG, is characterized by fast speeds of 30-40 mph, very long distances between cones (up to 40–50 feet) and run times of around 1 minute.
 Giant Slalom is similar to SuperG but typically has shorted cone distances, more cones, and is often run in a single lane format.
 Hybrid or Special slalom is a combination of Giant Slalom cone spacings of 10-15' and tight cones spacings of 5-7' and is most often run head-to-head.
 Tight Slalom is characterized by very short cone distances of 5'-7' and has the highest frequency of turns.
 Tight slalom skaters will pass through 3-4 cones per second.
 Banked slalom involves skating through a course on banked walls, such as in a skatepark or in a drainage ditch.
 Banked slalom is similar to other forms of slalom except that it is almost never head-to-head and the course weaves through a non-level obstacle course, as opposed to a regular street where other forms of slalom are held.

 Rules

-The most unusual thing about slalom skateboard rules is that skaters are penalized a certain amount of time for each cone that they hit during a race.
+Skaters are penalized a certain amount of time for each cone that they hit during a race.
 This penalty time is added to the racers' run time.
 If too many cones are hit during the run, the racer receives a Disqualification.
 A DQ is often penalized in head-to-head racing with a severe time penalty that is rarely made up in the second heat of a head-to-head race.

 Another group of rules known as "Grass Roots" rules may be used to simplify the racing environment.
 In grass roots rules, racers are allowed to hit a certain maximum number of cones.
 Below the maximum (often 5 cones) there is no penalty, and above the maximum is a DQ.

 In all types of head-to-head racing, race order is determined by a qualifying time which determines the brackets for head-to-head match-ups.